FULLER, SMITH & TURNER P.L.C.

 1.2.
 A majority of the members of the Committee shall be independent non-executive directors at least one of whom shall have recent and relevant financial experience.

 1.3.
 Only members of the Committee have the right to attend Committee meetings.
-However, other individuals such as the Executive Chairman and the Finance Director shall normally be in attendance for meetings and other Executive Directors, the Group Risk Manager, and representatives from the finance function may be invited to attend all or part of any meeting as and when appropriate.
+However, other individuals such as the Chairman, the Chief Executive and the Finance Director shall normally be in attendance for meetings and other Executive Directors, the Group Risk Manager, and representatives from the finance function may be invited to attend all or part of any meeting as and when appropriate.

 1.4.
 The external auditors shall normally be in attendance for meetings.
 However, at least once a year the Committee shall meet with the external auditors without any Executive Directors present.